Yamaha DX7: Development

 By the mid-20th century, frequency modulation (FM), a means of carrying sound, had been understood for decades and was widely used to broadcast radio transmissions.
-In the 1960s, at Stanford University, California, John Chowning developed FM synthesis, a means of using FM to generate sounds different from analog synthesis.
+In the 1960s, at Stanford University, California, John Chowning developed FM synthesis, a means of using FM to generate sounds that differed from subtractive synthesis.
 In 1971, to demonstrate its commercial potential, Chowning used FM to emulate acoustic sounds such as organs and brass.
 Stanford patented the technology and hoped to license it, but was turned down by American companies including Hammond and Wurlitzer.
-Chowning felt their engineers, who were used to analog synthesis, did not understand FM.
+Chowning felt their engineers did not understand FM.

 At the time, the Japanese company Yamaha was the world's largest manufacturer of musical instruments but had little market share in the United States.
-One of their chief engineers visited Stanford and, according to Chowning, "in ten minutes he understood ...
+One of their chief engineers visited Stanford to view the technology.
+According to Chowning, "In ten minutes he understood ...
 I guess Yamaha had already been working in the digital domain, so he knew exactly what I was saying."
-Yamaha licensed the technology for one year to determine its commercial viability, and in 1973 its organ division began developing a prototype FM monophonic synthesizer.
+Yamaha licensed the technology for one year to determine its commercial viability, and in 1973 its organ division began developing a prototype FM monophonic synthesizer, assisted by Chowning.
 In 1975, Yamaha negotiated exclusive rights for the technology.

-The Roland founder Ikutaro Kakehashi was also interested in the technology, but met Chowning six months after Yamaha had agreed to the deal.
+Ikutaro Kakehashi, the founder of the Japanese company Roland, was also interested, but met Chowning six months after Yamaha had agreed to the deal.
 Kakehashi later said Yamaha were the natural partners in the venture, as they had the resources to make FM synthesis commercially viable.
 Yamaha created the first hardware implementation of FM synthesis.
 The first commercial FM synthesizer was the Yamaha GS1, released in 1980, which was expensive to manufacture due to its integrated circuit chips.
 At the same time, Yamaha was developing the means to manufacture very-large-scale integration chips.
 These allowed the DX7 to use only two chips, compared to the GS1's 50.
 Yamaha also altered the implementation of the FM algorithms in the DX7 for efficiency and speed, producing a sampling rate higher than Stanford's synthesizers.
 Chowning felt this produced a noticeable "brilliant" sound.

 Yamaha displayed a prototype of the DX7 in 1982, branded the CSDX in reference to the Yamaha CS range of analog synthesizers.
-In late 1982, Briton Dave Bristow and American Gary Leuenberger, experts on the Yamaha CS-80, flew to Japan to develop the DX7's voices.
+In late 1982, Dave Bristow and Gary Leuenberger, experts on the Yamaha CS-80, flew to Japan to develop the DX7's voices.
 They had less than four days to create the DX7's 128 preset patches.
+The DX7 was released in 1983.